grgil/hamadi-adrd/README.md

 **SDOH documentation is increasing temporally across all age groups.** The Any_SDOH population grew 44% from 2020 to 2022 (150k → 217k encounters) while ADRD prevalence remained stable.
 This temporal trend is visible across both ADRD and non-ADRD populations with proportional increases in all age strata.

-**Population demographics reveal distinct age and payer profiles.** Any_SDOH patients are younger (mean age 47.8 vs 81.2 (2020) for Any_ADRD) with Medicaid as top payer (23.4% (2020) vs 56.5% Medicare for ADRD).
-ADRD+SDOH represents the intersection: older than general SDOH but with similar male overrepresentation (63% Any_SDOH vs 51.2% ADRD+SDOH, 2020).
+**Population demographics reveal distinct age and payer profiles.** Any_SDOH patients are younger (mean age 47.8 vs 81.8 (2020) for Any_ADRD) with Medicaid as top payer (23.4% (2020) vs 56.5% Medicare for ADRD).
+ADRD+SDOH represents the intersection: older than general SDOH, with Any_SDOH skewing male (63%) while ADRD+SDOH is nearly even (51.2% male, 2020)

 ---